 Using the App

-Once the data was ready, I clicked the Numbers About People Icon in the Apps Group of the Insert tab.
-(Even if you have Excel 2013, your screen may look different depending on how it was installed.)
+Once the data was ready, I clicked the Numbers About People icon in the Apps Group of the Insert tab.
+(Your screen may look different depending on which version you have, or how it was installed.)

 Find other apps to use on the Microsoft Office App Store with the Store icon in the Apps group of the Insert tab.